-While gaining additional sessional experience at both the University of Alberta (Fall19, Winter20) and Concordia University of Edmonton (Fall20, Winter21), I have been writing and publishing additional songbird-focused manuscripts, as well as a review paper on the navigational techniques of desert animals.
+While gaining additional sessional experience at both the University of Alberta (Fall19, Winter20) and Concordia University of Edmonton (Fall20, Winter21), I wrote and published additional songbird-focused manuscripts, as well as worked a review paper of the navigational techniques of desert animals.

-Recently, I have (remotely) initiated a postdoctoral research position at York University, in collaboration with Toronto Zoo and the tech company EAIGLE Inc. to build artificial intelligence to monitor and further improve the well-being of orangutans.
-I look forward to transitioning to working with Dr. Suzanne MacDonald and my orangutan colleagues in-person at the Toronto Zoo this Fall!
+In 2021, I worked in a postdoctoral research position at Toronto Zoo (Wildlife Conservancy) and York University, in collaboration with the tech company EAIGLE Inc., to train artificial intelligence to monitor and further improve the well-being of zoo animals, specifically Sumatran orangutans with Dr. Suzanne MacDonald.

-Sep 2020-Present: Sessional Instructor, Concordia University of Edmonton, teaching online undergraduate PSY 104 courses
+Sep 2020-Apr 2021: Sessional Instructor, Concordia University of Edmonton, teaching online undergraduate PSY 104 courses

 Sep 2019-Aug 2020: Researcher, University of Alberta, publishing completed dissertation (Dr. Christopher B. Sturdy) & non-dissertation research in completing contractual work (Dr. Marcia Spetch)

 Jan 2020-April 2020: Textbook Test Bank Editor, Nelson Education Ltd., Discovering Psychology: The Science of Mind (1st Canadian Edition)

 Sep 2019-April 2020: Sessional Instructor, University of Alberta, teaching undergraduate courses: PSYCO 104/282/381/485